chrislhit/cv/README.md

 ### **Job Briefing Overview**

-Cristian Lucan is a senior IT Project Manager with 20+ years of experience delivering complex IT initiatives across public and private sectors.
-He specializes in aligning technology solutions with business goals, ensuring on-time, on-budget delivery with a strong focus on quality.
+I am a seasoned IT Project Manager with over two decades of experience leading complex IT initiatives and aligning technology solutions with evolving business objectives.
+I consistently deliver projects on time, within budget, and to high quality standards by strategically leveraging resources and team strengths.

-With hands-on expertise in PM2, PRINCE2, and PMI methodologies, Cristian manages full project lifecycles—from scope definition and task planning to risk mitigation and performance tracking.
-He effectively leads cross-functional teams, ensuring technical and business alignment throughout.
+My approach blends strategic planning with hands-on execution.
+I excel in defining scopes, structuring tasks, coordinating cross-functional deliverables, and proactively managing risks.
+I ensure that outcomes meet both technical and functional expectations.

-Cristian maintains strong stakeholder engagement through regular working groups and progress meetings, ensuring transparency and adaptability across all phases.
-He is proficient in tools like MS Project, Jira, and Confluence, and often builds custom tools to enhance project tracking and reporting.
+I maintain strong stakeholder engagement through regular participation in working groups and progress reviews, ensuring clear communication across business units, IT teams, and leadership.
+This collaboration helps drive alignment and transparency throughout the project lifecycle.

-Adept at cost estimation, scope control, and change management, Cristian consistently delivers results in evolving environments.
-He combines strategic oversight with technical understanding, including knowledge of relational databases and systems integration.

-He communicates confidently across all levels of an organization, delivering clear reports and presentations tailored to diverse audiences.
+With expertise in PM2, PRINCE2, and PMI methodologies, I apply structured practices for planning, change control, and reporting.
+I use tools like MS Project, Jira, and Confluence to manage timelines, allocate resources, and track KPIs—often developing custom solutions for better reporting and oversight.

+I work closely with senior stakeholders to refine estimates, adjust priorities, and adapt to evolving requirements without compromising project stability.
+I am committed to quality throughout each phase, actively managing risks and ensuring timely resolution of issues.

+My technical background, particularly with relational databases, allows me to contribute meaningfully to both technical and business discussions.
+I regularly deliver clear, tailored presentations to a variety of audiences and excel at translating complex topics into actionable insights.